Aligning Text, Images, and 3D Structure Token-by-Token: Building our model token-by-token

 \subsection{Cookbook}

-Our model, \llm3, builds on the decoder-only Llama-3.2-1B-Instruct~\cite{grattafiori2024llama3herdmodels}, originally designed for text-only tasks, and extends it with modality-specific tokenizers for images and the structured 3D modality, along with modified input embeddings and output projections (Fig.~\ref{fig:teaser}).
-We evaluate key architectural choices -- each with significant performance impact -- which we hope offer practical insights to guide future multimodal LLM development in the 3D domain.
+Our model, \llm3, starts from language as the principal modality.
+Our backbone is the decoder-only Llama-3.2-1B-Instruct~\cite{grattafiori2024llama3herdmodels} initialized from language-only pretrained weights.
+We extend it with modality-specific tokenizers for images and the structured 3D modality, along with modified input embeddings and output projections (\cref{fig:teaser}).
+We do this in order to leverage the generalization and reasoning capabilities of LLMs, a hypothesis we later confirm in \cref{table:training-recipes}.
+We evaluate key architectural choices -- each with significant performance impact -- which we hope offer insights to guide future multimodal LLM development in the 3D domain.

-We begin by exploring how to represent and tokenize our structured 3D modality using CLEVR, which contains 3–10 object scenes with varied layouts.
-Each scene is described by object type, color, material, size, and 3D position, and rendered in Blender to generate ground truth for all four tasks -- totaling $120,\!000$ scenes.
+We begin by exploring how to represent and tokenize our structured 3D modality.
+We explore the tokenization of individual 3D objects of diverse geometry and appearance from Objaverse as well as the tokenization of scenes containing multiple objects of known geometry in CLEVR.
 This setup helps establish best practices for integrating 3D into a unified LLM framework.
-We then extend these findings to complex geometries and shape encodings in ObjaWorld (Sec.~\ref{subsection:generalization-to-complex-shapes} \& Sec.~\ref{subsection:generalization-to-open-geometry}) and validate generalization to real-world scenes in Objectron and ARKitScenes (Sec.~\ref{subsection:generalization-to-real-world-recognition}).
+We then extend these findings to complex scenes in ObjaWorld (\cref{subsection:generalization-to-complex-shapes} \& \cref{subsection:generalization-to-open-geometry}) and validate generalization to real-world scenes in Objectron and ARKitScenes (\cref{subsection:generalization-to-real-world-recognition}).